 At Participate Learning, we are committed to uniting our world through global learning.
 Many of us are former teachers, principals, or school district leaders.
 All of us believe in the importance of equitable access to quality education to foster human understanding and create peace.
-To achieve this, our ambassadors need timely support and resources to succeed in their classrooms so that their students are equipped to become open-minded global citizens.
+To achieve this, our ambassador teachers need timely support and resources to succeed in their classrooms so that their students are equipped to become open-minded global leaders.

 Our teacher support team works tirelessly to train and prepare teachers to succeed both professionally and personally in the United States.
 Read on to learn more about Etsu Hutchison, manager of teacher resources, and her experience and passion for this work.